namcho/ModbusLibraries/README.md

 # ModbusClientTCPLibrary_Test
-This Modbus library written for embedded systems.
+This Modbus library has written for embedded systems.

-It has, ModbusClient-RTU, ModbusServer-RTU and ModbusClientTCP.
+It has, ModbusMaster-RTU, ModbusSlave-RTU and ModbusClientTCP.

 ModbusServerTCP will be added in near future.